Proposal To Pay UC & CSU Tuition Based On Percentage Of Future Income

 Assemblyman Randy Voepel (R-San Diego County) authored AB 2479 and said it would help students manage the debt they incur while in school.
 California students in the Class of 2015 graduated with an average of more than $22,000 in loan debt.

 The bill did pass the Assembly.
-It’s being heard by the Senate Higher Education Committee on Wednesday.
+It’s being heard by the Senate Education Committee on Wednesday.